pdjr-archive/pdjr-skplugin-sk2venus/README.md

 display of multiple tanks and was achieved by borrowing from Kevin Windrem's [tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS) project.
-The GUI updates are carried over her, so if you use this project to inject tank data into Venus, then you get the bonus of being able to display it [quite nicely](venus.png) on the Venus GUI.
+The GUI updates are carried over here, so if you use this project to inject tank data into Venus, then you get the bonus of being able to display it [quite nicely](venus.png) on the Venus GUI.